 The previous section has demonstrated that when probes represent a biased sample of the population of vehicles (i.e. probe arrival time distribution is not equal to the arrival time distribution of all vehicles), then a reduction in estimation bias can be obtained by considering the arrival time distribution of all vehicles.
-In the previous section it was shown that for a specific case (i.e. deterministic uniform arrivals), the use of Equation 2 will always provide less (or equal) bias in the estimate of the population delay.
+In the previous section it was shown that for a specific case (i.e. deterministic uniform arrivals), the use of Eq.
+(2) will always provide less (or equal) bias in the estimate of the population delay.
 However, in this previous application, sampling error was not considered, and it was assumed that vehicle arrivals were deterministic.
-In this section, we apply Equation 2 to a single intersection approach having random arrivals and attempt to estimate mean population delay over a 5-minute period.
+In this section, we apply Eq.
+(2) to a single intersection approach having random arrivals and attempt to estimate mean population delay over a 5-min period.

-A discrete cycle-by-cycle simulation model was developed to produce data on which to test the relative accuracy of the traditional (Equation 1) and proposed (Equation 2) delay estimation expressions.
+A discrete cycle-by-cycle simulation model was developed to produce data on which to test the relative accuracy of the traditional (Eq.
+(1)) and proposed (Eq.
+(2)) delay estimation expressions.

-The simulation model explicitly models the delay that a vehicle experiences when traversing a two-lane signalised intersection approach.
+The simulation model explicitly models the delay that a vehicle experiences when traversing a two-lane signalized intersection approach.
 The approach is used exclusively for through traffic and controlled by a pre-timed traffic signal.
-The vehicle arrivals are randomly distributed with the vehicle headway following a shifted negative exponential distribution with a minimum headway equal to 0.5 seconds.
+The vehicle arrivals are randomly distributed with the vehicle headway following a shifted negative exponential distribution with a minimum headway equal to 0.5 s.
 All vehicles are passenger car units.

 The vehicle discharge pattern during the green interval depends on the queue status at the approach.
 If there is no queue present when a vehicle arrives, then the vehicle can be discharged immediately without any delay.
 Otherwise, the vehicle must wait until the queued vehicles ahead of it are discharged.
 The saturation flow rate is assumed to be constant at 1800 pcu/h for each lane, which corresponds to a discharge headway of one second for the link.
-A cycle length of 100 seconds was used.
+A cycle length of 100 s was used.

-For each execution of the simulation model, the delay experienced by all vehicles arriving during a 5-minute period was recorded.
-The start of the 5-minute recording period was randomly selected between time zero and the cycle length, such that the start of the recording period did not always correspond to the start of a cycle.
-The average delay of all vehicles arriving during the 5-minute period provided the mean population delay (E[D]).
+For each execution of the simulation model, the delay experienced by all vehicles arriving during a 5-min period was recorded.
+The start of the 5-min recording period was randomly selected between time zero and the cycle length, such that the start of the recording period did not always correspond to the start of a cycle.
+The average delay of all vehicles arriving during the 5-min period provided the mean population delay (E[D]).
 The cycle length was divided into only two intervals, the first corresponding to the effective green period (i = 1) and the second to the effective red period (i = 2).
-The mean of all probe vehicles arriving during the green interval (d_1) provided an estimate of the population mean for this interval ($E[D_1]$), and d_2 provided an estimate of $E[D_2]$.
-The number of general vehicles arriving during each period (N_1 and N_2) was also recorded.
-Using these recorded values, Equations 1 and 2 were used to estimate the population mean delay.
+The mean of all probe vehicles arriving during the green interval ( $d_1$ ) provided an estimate of the population mean for this interval (E[D1)], and $d_2$ provided an estimate of E[D2].
+The number of general vehicles arriving during each period ( $N_1$ and $N_2$ ) was also recorded.
+Using these recorded values, Eqs.
+(1) and (2) were used to estimate the population mean delay.